cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p2/index.md

 ### 12. Non asynchronous method names shouldn't end with Async

 This rule definitely makes more sense for me than the previous one.
-Adding `Async` suffix to non-asynchronous method might cause confusion.
-I think this code smell is rather a result of carless refactoring or requirements change rather than intended action.
+Adding `Async` suffix to the non-asynchronous method might cause confusion.
+I think this code smell is rather a result of careless refactoring or requirements changes rather than intended action.

 ❌ Wrong